Oleme2708/esp32-cnc-plotter/README.md

 # Errors and lesson learned

-+ **Motor appeared not to move:** the feed rate was too low, so the motor was moving extremely slowly rather than being completely stopped.

-+ **Y axis did not move:** the ULN2003 driver board power connection was disconnected.
-Checking the driver power fixed the issue.

-+ **Z axis vibrated instead of moving:** faulty jumper wires caused unreliable motor phase signals.
++ **Motor appeared not to move or vibrating:** the feed rate was too low, so the motor was moving extremely slowly rather than being completely stopped. the ULN2003 driver board power connection was disconnected.
+Checking the driver power fixed the issue. faulty jumper wires caused unreliable motor phase signals.
 Replacing the wires restored normal movement.

 + **Motor moved correctly in one direction but vibrated in reverse:** one motor phase connection was unreliable.